 Karen A. Dawes - Director - With over 20 years of commercial and executive management Ms. Dawes has been a key player in the successful development, launch and marketing of products in the Cardiovascular, CNS, Oncology, Metabolic, Infectious Disease and Women's and Men's Health areas, including five blockbuster therapeutics.
-Karen's industry experience began with 10 years of commercial and executive management at Pfizer, where she gained increasing responsibility in product management, development, and strategy leading to her position as Vice-President, Marketing, Pratt Division.
-Karen then moved to biotech pioneer Genetics Institute (GI), where, as Chief Commercial Officer, she built the company's initial commercial operations including strategic and operational marketing, sales, medical affairs, public relations, and market research.
-When GI was acquired by Wyeth, Karen was appointed by the new parent company as Senior Vice-President, Global Strategic Marketing.
-Subsequently, Karen moved to Bayer Corporation as Division Head for the company's U.S. Pharmaceuticals Division.
+Ms. Dawes' industry experience began with 10 years of commercial and executive management at Pfizer, where she gained increasing responsibility in product management, development, and strategy leading to her position as Vice-President, Marketing, Pratt Division.
+Ms. Dawes then moved to biotech pioneer Genetics Institute (GI), where, as Chief Commercial Officer, she built the company's initial commercial operations including strategic and operational marketing, sales, medical affairs, public relations, and market research.
+When GI was acquired by Wyeth, Ms. Dawes was appointed by the new parent company as Senior Vice-President, Global Strategic Marketing.
+Subsequently, Ms. Dawes moved to Bayer Corporation as Division Head for the company's U.S. Pharmaceuticals Division.
 Ms. Dawes is currently President of Knowledgeable Decisions, a biopharmaceutical consulting firm focusing on corporate and commercial strategy.
-Ms. Dawes also serves as the chairperson of the board of directors of RepliGen (Nasdaq) and is a member of the board of directors of Medicines 360.
-Karen has a combined B.A. and M.A. from Simmons College and an MBA from Harvard Business School.
+Ms. Dawes also serves as the chairperson of the board of directors of RepliGen (Nasdaq) and is a member of the boards of directors of Barinthus PLC (Nasdaq), JPA Health, and Medicines360.
+Ms. Dawes has a combined B.A. and M.A. from Simmons College and an MBA from Harvard Business School.